-All Trolls Are Different: The trolls living under the bridge are smart, friendly, love music and were banned from the castle due to a simple, knee-jerk misunderstanding.
+All Trolls Are Different: In "Let The Good Times Troll," the trolls living under the bridge are smart, friendly, love music and were banned from the castle due to a simple, knee-jerk misunderstanding.
 The show being what it is, it's up to Sofia to fix this mistake and introduce the trolls to polite society.

-Cerebus Retcon: A Played for Laughs variant: according to the show, the cute woodland animals that helped Snow White, Sleeping Beauty, and other such princesses actually all did so expecting to get paid with food.
-But because those princesses couldn't talk to animals, they seldom did give them food and often abused their services.
+Cerebus Retcon: A Played for Laughs variant: according to the show, the cute woodland animals that helped Snow White, Sleeping Beauty, and other such princesses all did so expecting to be paid with food.
+Because those princesses couldn't talk to animals, they seldom gave food and often abused their services.
 Clover explains in detail how frustrating this has become.

 Cool Pet: Several are seen in "Blue Ribbon Bunny"; In addition to Vivian's pet dragon Crackle and Hildegard's mink Lulu, Amber has a peacock named "Praline", James has a baboon, and Xandar has an elephant.

-Inadequate Inheritor: King Roland sees Cedric as this, considering his father was Goodwin the Great, touted as "the greatest royal sorceror ever to wave a wand" (And had saved Roland's father's life nine and a half times).
+Inadequate Inheritor: King Roland sees Cedric as this, considering his father was Goodwin the Great and touted as "the greatest royal sorcerer ever to wave a wand" (He saved Roland's father's life nine and a half times).

 It's Pronounced Tro-PAY : Sofia constantly mispronounces Cedric as "See-drick" which annoys him to no end, though by the end of "Cedric's Apprentice", it seems like he might have come to accept it.